-As a result of COVID-19, a lot of offices are beginning to rethink the previous high-density office model and shifting towards a floorplan that can accommodate social distancing and more personal space.
+As a result of COVID-19, a lot of offices are beginning to rethink the previous high-density office model and shifting towards a floor plan that can accommodate social distancing and more personal space.
 Benching surfaces of at least six feet and workstations that have higher glass partitions and healthier spacing between clusters will become more common.
-Additionally, moving forward, dedicated spaces and smaller private rooms will increase over shared areas without adding to their footprint.
+Additionally, moving forward, dedicated spaces and smaller private rooms will increase over shared areas without adding to its footprint.

 2) Movable Partitions and Walls